harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ```

-It’s also **important** to realize that as soon as you use either `append` or `prepend` the block becomes optional, and you don’t have to specify `block styles` explicitly.
+It's also **important** to realize that as soon as you use either `append` or `prepend` the block becomes optional, and you don't have to specify `block styles` explicitly.

 ## Filters

 Filters are another great feature of *Pug*.
-Because no website is entirely built from Markup, you’ve always to care about other languages.
+Because no website is entirely built from Markup, you've always to care about other languages.
 Filters can make this more natural and less error proven.
 Filters allow you to inject any content — concerning the HTML specs — into your HTML file.
-To get that working, you’ve to use `JavaScript Transformers`.
+To get that working, you've to use `JavaScript Transformers`.
 Tons of those transformers are available on www.npmjs.org.
-I’ve chosen three different ones that I want to demonstrate.
+I've chosen three different ones that I want to demonstrate.

-Let’s start with an easy one, let’s start with `markdown`.
-To compile markdown directly into your HTML, you need `jstransformer-markdown` that we’ve already installed during the beginning of the article.
+Let's start with an easy one, let's start with `markdown`.
+To compile markdown directly into your HTML, you need `jstransformer-markdown` that we've already installed during the beginning of the article.
 However, there is no other manual step required here.
 The *Pug* compiler uses those transformers automatically.

 Create the folder and files we need for our samples.